This is program of the Colorado Department of Agriculture (CDA).

 The technical assistance team at the Local Foods Coalition is here to help.

 Please reach out to us to see if your operation and / or equipment purchase is eligible.
-We’ll help you write and submit the application.
+We’ll answer questions and assist you with the application.

 Iava Williams – 719.298.0330 – iava@slvlocalfoods.org